It’s the time of the year that leaves us wondering, “Why have I got so many flies in my house?”

 Poor rubbish disposal

-Flies love bins, it’s one of their favorite breeding grounds.
-Poor rubbish disposal is a sure-fire way to get a fly-infested house!
+Flies love bins.
+It’s one of their favorite breeding grounds.
+The poor rubbish disposal is a surefire way to get a fly-infested house!
 Do these things regularly to prevent fly infestations.

 - Empty garbage cans daily in the summer